The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces: Electronic structure of Fe/W(110)

-We model the Fe/W(110) surface as shown in Fig. \ref{fig.FeW}.
-Its rectangular unit cell contains two symmetrically equivalent Fe atoms, whose $3d$ orbitals form the correlated subspace of total dimension of $20$.
 The Fe DOS calculated by means of LSDA, LSDA+U and LSDA+$\Sigma_2$ is presented in Fig. \ref{fig.DOS}.
-A careful inspection allows us to understand the effect of the dynamical self-energy compared to different mean-field static approximations. \\ LSDA produces a splitting between the spin up (majority) and spin down (minority) bands of about 2 eV (Fig. \ref{fig.DOS}-a).
+By analysing the results of the different methods we will understand the effect of the dynamical self-energy compared to mean-field static approximations. \\ To begin with, we observe that already the DOS obtained by using LSDA(+U) has an intrinsic broadening in our calculations.
+This is due to the embedding matrix function $\Delta^\sigma(\mathbf{k};E)$ between the surface region and the W bulk continuum states in Eq. (\ref{GF0}).
+The effect would be absent in calculations considering a slab geometry for Fe/W(110), and it demonstrates the importance of using our implementation of DFT to accurately describe surfaces and interfaces. \\ The LSDA results are shown in Fig. \ref{fig.DOS}-a.
+The spin up (majority) and spin down (minority) DOS are split by about 2 eV (Fig. \ref{fig.DOS}-a).
 Comparing with the orbital resolved DOS in Fig.~\ref{fig.d-resolved-DOS}, we find that the prominent peaks for both spin channels have mostly $d$ character.
 The total DOS for the spin up channel is centered at $E-E_F \approx -2.2$ eV and is almost completely filled.
 The total occupation of the majority $d$ orbitals is 4.68 electrons.
 In contrast, the spin down DOS presents two main peaks at the opposite sides of the Fermi level and separated by a pseudo-gap.
-As seen in the orbital-resolved DOS in Fig.~\ref{fig.d-resolved-DOS}, the two-peak structure reflects the separation of the Fe $d_{xy}$ and $d_{yz}$ orbitals from the $d_{xz}$, $d_{z^2}$ and $d_{x^2-y^2}$ due to the (110) surface symmetry.
+As seen in the orbital-resolved DOS in Fig.~\ref{fig.d-resolved-DOS}, the two-peak structure reflects the separation of the Fe $d_{xy}$ and $d_{yz}$ from the $d_{xz}$, $d_{z^2}$ and $d_{x^2-y^2}$ orbitals due to the (110) surface symmetry.
 The $d_{xy}$ orbitals are oriented along the crystal direction connecting the surface Fe atoms and thus merge into $\sigma$ bonding and anti-bonding bands.
-The Fe $d_{yz}$ orbitals overlap with the $5d_{yz}$ orbitals of the W atoms underneath the surface forming a second set of $\sigma$ bonding and anti-bonding bands.
-All bonding states are centered at about $E-E_F\approx -0.7$ eV giving the first sharp peak in the spin down DOS, while the antibonding states are unoccupied and emerge as very broad features extending up to $2$ eV.
+The Fe $d_{yz}$ orbitals overlap with the $5d_{yz}$ orbitals of the W atoms underneath forming a second set of $\sigma$ bonding and anti-bonding bands.
+All bonding states are centered at about $E-E_F\approx -0.4$ eV giving the first sharp peak in the spin down DOS, while the antibonding states are unoccupied and emerge as very broad features extending up to $2$ eV.
 The $d_{xz}$, $d_{z^2}$ and $d_{x^2-y^2}$ orbitals mostly overlap with $s$ orbitals forming broad states centered around $E-E_F \approx 1.15$ eV.
 They contribute to the second unoccupied peak in the spin down DOS.
 The occupation of the Fe $d_{xy}$ and $d_{yz}$ orbitals is about $0.46$, whereas that of the $d_{xz}$, $d_{z^2}$ and $d_{x^2-y^2}$ orbitals is $0.31$, contributing to the total occupation of the minority $d$ states equal to $1.86$ electrons.
-The spin magnetic moment is $2.84$ $\mu_B$, considerably enhanced with respect to that in bulk Fe, 2.2 $\mu_B$. \\
+The spin magnetic moment $\mu$ is $2.84$ $\mu_B$, considerably enhanced with respect to that in bulk Fe, 2.2 $\mu_B$.